zainibeats/truefa-py/docs/README.md

 ### For Users

-- [**User Guide**](USER_GUIDE.md) - Complete instructions for installing, configuring, and using TrueFA-Py, including a quick start section for new users.
+- [**Main README**](../README.md) - Complete instructions for installing, configuring, and using TrueFA-Py, including a quick start section for new users.

 - [**Frequently Asked Questions**](FAQ.md) - Answers to common questions about TrueFA-Py, including general usage, security, troubleshooting, and technical details.